What’s a Rich Text element?

 While this U-turn may have been welcomed by those in the farming community who opposed diverting money from food production to the more significant issue of our climate, this is a backwards step.

 Ultimately, sustainability is still, and always will be, the main goal.
 It’s all about withstanding change and this has been tested significantly in recent times.
 The war in Ukraine has thrust energy security into the spotlight.
 If the world had acted on climate change sooner and deployed renewable energy technology on a grand scale, either when there was first agreement to act at the Rio conference in 1992 or when clean-tech emerged a little later, then it would be in a much more sustainable position – each country would certainly be more energy secure.

 Taking a step back, my view is that we haven’t taken the wrong path yet, we’re just not far enough down the right one.
 Far from 2022 being the year that unpicked the momentum in ESG integration, we may look back and see 2022 as just a stalling in the concerted efforts to turn the tide for climate change.

 2025 will be a milestone year to decide whether we have travelled down the right path as we’ll know whether the 1.5° Paris agreement target has been met.
 In the meantime, we look ahead to COP27 in November to assess progress on the Glasgow Climate Pact.

 We may be heading into uncertain economic times and there may be nervous fingers ready to press more triggers to slow down the sustainability momentum.
 Some of those actions may be necessary evils but let’s at least be honest in calling them what they are and acknowledge that they are likely to hurt in the long term.

-At Downing, we are committed to investing with ESG and sustainability in mind, please click here if you would like to find out more about Downing’s approach to sustainability and how we can help you.
+At Downing, we are committed to investing with ESG and sustainability in mind.
+Find out more about Downing’s approach to sustainability.